p2/growth-charts/index/index.md

 Data Storage
 ------------

 You can add as many children and measurements to the built-in database as you like.
 The data is encrypted – if you have a passcode on your device – meaning it is secure should you lose the device.
+Please also see our [privacy policy](../privacy-policy).

 Sharing